 The data controller is Antonia Salzl, the information Governance Lead and the Data Protection Officer is Kerry Thresher.

 This Privacy Notice is available on the practice website at www.thedentalwave.co.uk at reception or by email if you contact firstname.lastname@example.org or by calling 02392 8281 93.

 What personal data do we hold?

 In order to provide you with a high standard of dental care and attention, we need to hold personal information about you.
 You will be asked to provide personal information when joining the practice.
 The purpose of us processing this data is to provide optimum health care to you.

 This personal data comprises:

-- your past and current medical and dental condition; personal details such as your age, national insurance number/NHS number, address, telephone number and your general medical practitioner
+- your past and current medical and dental condition; personal details such as your age, national insurance number, address, telephone number and your general medical practitioner

 - radiographs, clinical photographs and study models